 As the process of seeking approval and the release of funds from CPF board towards payment of your stamp duties takes around 3 weeks, do take note of the following:

 If you are buying a resale property (either private or HDB) – Stamp duties will have to be paid in cash first and then reimbursed back to you in the form of a cashier’s order by CPF board.

 If you are buying a property under construction (BTO or new launch condo) – You can pay for stamp duties directly via CPF and no reimbursement is required.

-IRAS (Inland Revenue Authority of Singapore) may recover the amount from bank, lawyer on owner’s behalf and may even take legal action against him to recover the outstanding amount.
+The Inland Revenue Authority of Singapore (IRAS) may recover the amount from the bank, lawyer on owner’s behalf and may even take legal action against them to recover the outstanding amount.

-The SSD was introduced to prevent flipping the purchase and almost immediate resale of property at a higher price, which results in inflated prices.
+The seller stamp duty (SSD) was introduced to prevent flipping the purchase and almost immediate resale of property at a higher price, which results in inflated prices.
 As such, the SSD only applies if you sell within the first three years of a property purchase.

 Seller stamp duty rates:

 |Date of Purchase||Holding Period||Seller Stamp Duty (SSD) Rate|

 |On and after 11 March 2017||Up to 1 year||12%|

 |“||More than 1 year and up to 2 years||8%|